tomhiggins/anyfesto/README.md

 # ANYFESTO - A platform from which to speak

-The Raspberry Pi/CHIP as total communication device: Audio streamer, file server, p2p communicator, education server and more.
-Intallation guides and eventual automated scripts for several low cost hardware setups.

 Any manifestation of a meeting - in the schools or in the streets - is going to need clear communication.
 Anyfesto is the toolbox to make that happen.

+By using low cost hardware and proven Open Source Software the ability to build a robust communication device is now affordable and accessible both for individuals and for community wide needs.

+Anyfesto uses Raspberry Pi/CHIP computers as total communication devices.
+Utilizing proven Open Source Software an Anyfesto install offers audio streaming , file sharing, text and voice communications, education content and more.

+Kindess Shares

 # Start your Journey

 You can start yout installation by selecting either the **InstallPI** or **InstallCHIP** options above.

 # About

 Anyfesto by Tom Higgins is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 This project draws on the work of many great projects.
 **Software**

 Debian Linux - https://www.debian.org/